X-I-A/X-I-Protocol/README.md

   * file : uri of single file
   * files : list of uri
 * attribute 'data_spec': header or body data standard
-### Body
+### Data
-* Standard Content as is described in the header
+* Data field type is described in the header
+* Here is the definition of the case of data_spec = 'xia' (Standard Data Type)
-* Standard internal fields might be added for each line:
+* Standard Data Body: internal fields might be added for each line:
   * '_AGE' : age value for strong data consistency
   * '_SEQ' : start_seq value for weak data consistency
   * '_NO' : The Sequence number of the data entries of the same merge key.
 Empty = Order is not important